Evangelical Methodist Church: Evangelical Methodist Church Conference

 The Evangelical Methodist Church Conference (EMCC) is a Methodist denomination within the conservative holiness movement that was organized in 1927 in central Pennsylvania by Pilgrim Holiness Church evangelists William Straub and Daniel Dubendorf.
 As of 2019 its General Superintendent was the Rev. Brent Lenhart.
+The denomination's annual camp meeting is held in July at the Oakland Mills Methodist Campground.
+The Evangelical Methodist Church Conference holds Lost Creek Youth Camp annually, in August, at the Oakland Mills Methodist Campground.

 Evangelical (Independent) Methodist Churches of America

 Though the Evangelical Methodist Church contained Holiness and non-Holiness Fundamentalists in its beginning, it experienced a schism early in its history in regard to the Wesleyan doctrine of sanctification and the security of the believer.

 A faction led by W.W.
 Breckbill (a founder from the earliest days of the EMC) became known as either the Evangelical (Independent) Methodist Churches, the Fellowship of Evangelical Methodist Churches, the Evangelical Methodist Conference, or simply the Evangelical Methodist Church.
 The connection was established in 1953 by dissenting members of the EMC.
 They operate Breckbill Bible College in Max Meadows, Virginia, named for its preferred founder.
 This smaller EMC group is more into cultural separatism than the original denomination and does not teach the doctrine of Entire Sanctification as a crisis experience, but rather emphasizes it being the result of a gradual growth in grace.
 They are strictly congregationalist in polity.
 They have more things in common with the distinctly Fundamentalist Conservative Holiness Movement than does the larger EMC body.
 Dr. James B. Fields is the general superintendent of this group, which claims churches in Suriname, Jamaica, Chile, Nigeria, France, Kenya and Malawi in addition to 16 congregations in the United States.
 It is headquartered in Kingsport, Tennessee.

 According to an observer, this schism mirrors a trend among many Protestant denominations:

 "The history of the Evangelical Methodist Church illustrates the tensions inherent in a Fundamentalist-Holiness relationship.
 Founded in 1946 as a protest against growing liberalism in the Methodist Episcopal Church, the Evangelical Methodist Church contained both Holiness and non-Holiness factions.
 Eventually, the tension grew too great, and in 1952 the denomination split over the issue of entire sanctification.
 The non-Holiness segment, led by W. W. (William Wallace) Breckbill, took the more ardently Fundamentalist position, aligning itself with the American Council of Christian Churches, a Fundamentalist alliance.
 In this case, mutual opposition to liberalism was not sufficient to make up for deep differences over the doctrine of sanctification.
 Once the split took place, those opposed to entire sanctification [as restricted to a crisis experience alone, rather than either a crisis experience or occurring after a gradual growth in grace] found themselves more comfortable in the Fundamentalist camp.
 This story reproduces in miniature the general outline of Fundamentalist-Holiness interaction.

 Internationally, there are many denominations unrelated to the U.S. EMCs which share the name, including Evangelical Methodist Church in Bolivia, Evangelical Methodist Church in the Philippine Islands, and others.